 - Limit Intake.
 It is recommended to travel on an empty stomach or limit the amount of food intake prior to departure, with at least two to three hours between a meal and car ride.

 While motion sickness may lessen with age, pets may begin to negatively associate vehicles with sickness and begin to fear traveling.
+Discuss the use of anti-nausea or anti-anxiety medications with your veterinarian.
 So, before hitting the open road, be sure to schedule an appointment for a quick checkup and consult with your Longwood veterinarian for a treatment plan today.